Phileosopher/commonplace/morality-evil.md

 6. Insult and degrade anyone you [dislike](mind-feelings-disgust.md) or who threatens your [power](power.md).
 7. Scale upwards to make a [system](mgmt-badsystems.md) that serves your interests more than others, but maintain a kind-looking [image](people-image-why.md) of [morality](morality.md) to subdue any opposition.

+The psychologist Philip Zimbardo charted *exactly* how people become evil:

+1. People start by mindlessly taking a first small step, usually because an authority figure told them to.
+2. If they have any attacks of [conscience](humanity-christian.md), they justify their actions by dehumanizing their victims.
+3. By doing someone else's [will](purpose.md), they feel anonymous and, thus, [morally](morality.md) exempt from their actions.
+4. Within a short period, the culture adapts to endorse when people *don't* take [personal responsibility](meaning.md) for their behaviors.
+5. The culture's [power structure](power.md) will mandate blind obedience to authority figures.
+6. Eventually, everyone will adapt to the group's [rules](people-rules.md) without asking questions.
+7. Finally, everyone will passively tolerate [evil](morality-evil.md) through inaction or indifference.

 APPLICATION: Everyone is about 20-50 key [decisions](people-decisions.md) away from becoming evil.
 [Virtue](morality.md) hurts us in the short-term, so all we'd need to do is submit to our baser desires and disregard others.

 On the other hand, being good requires trained [virtue](morality.md) that goes against our impulses: